imakhambet/CVmaker/README.md

 In this application future employee can create new CVs and can publish them for employers who are looking employees.

-Users can download CVs to a computer.
+Users can download CVs to a computer for further use.

 Used technologies: Java, Swing, JPA, PostgreSQL.